jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

 A Justice to whom a death is reported in accordance with section 6(1) of the former Act and who, on the repeal of that Act, has not completed his or her performance or exercise of the functions and powers conferred by section 6(2) of that Act, must complete his or her performance or exercise of those functions and powers (which remain in force as if that Act had not been repealed).

 ### 13
-A person who (under section 8(d) of the District Courts Act 1947) is a coroner by virtue of holding office as a District Court Judge and, on the repeal of the former Act, has not completed in relation to a death reported to him or her under that Act his or her performance or exercise of the functions and powers conferred by that Act, must complete his or her performance or exercise of those functions and powers (which remain in force as if that Act had not been repealed).
+A person who (under section 22(a) of the District Court Act 2016) is a coroner by virtue of holding office as a District Court Judge and, on the repeal of the former Act, has not completed in relation to a death reported to him or her under that Act his or her performance or exercise of the functions and powers conferred by that Act, must complete his or her performance or exercise of those functions and powers (which remain in force as if that Act had not been repealed).

 ### 14
 If a former coroner or a Justice has, under section 20 of the former Act, decided not to hold an inquest, a coroner as defined in section 10 of this Act (coroner A) may, under section 65 of this Act, decide to open an inquiry as if the former coroner's decision not to hold an inquest were a decision by coroner A not to open an inquiry.